geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 tips on the implementation.
 However, there are errors and typos in some crucial formulas in their publication, which I have hopefully corrected.
 I will, for the most part, use the notation of O'Leary and Rust so that it is easy to go back and forth.
-So let's dive in.
+Let's dive in.

 # The Idea of VarPro